SusanStrange/BACKEND-SusanStrangeArchive/content/en/archive/Authority_and_Markets_Interpreting_the_Work_of_Susan_Strange/index.md

 homepage: false
 ---

 Tooze, Roger, Christopher May.
 "Authority and Markets: Interpreting the Work of Susan Strange."
-In *Authority and Markets: Susan Strange's Writings of International Political Economy*.
+In *Authority and Markets: Susan Strange's Writings of International Political Economy*, edited by Roger Tooze, Christopher May.
 1-16.
 New York: Palgrave Macmillan, 2002.

 Introduction to a collection of 16 of Susan Strange's works, divided into five sections, each featuring an introduction and commentary by Roger Tooze and Christopher May.